cryptocopycats/programming-mooncats/09_garfield.md

-# Draw Your Own MoonCat (or Garfield) Designs Using the Original Online Pixel Drawing Tool
+# Draw Your Own Mooncat (or Garfield) Designs Using the Original Online Pixel Drawing Tool

 The Mooncat developers (Ponderware) write: